 The Saturday Morning Market in St. Petersburg is one of the best farmer’s markets you will come across.
-You’ll find gourmet cheeses, fresh vegetables, eggs, honey, crafts, jewelry and even exotic items like truffle olive oil can be sampled.
-Visit the Farmer’s Market, then grab a drink or some food on the patio overlooking the sea at The Moon Under Water.
-The Moon Under Water is a unique British Colonial Tavern featuring both British and Indian dishes.
+You can find gourmet cheeses, fresh vegetables, eggs, honey, crafts, jewelry and even exotic items like truffle olive oil.
+Visit the Farmer’s Market, then grab a drink or some food on the patio overlooking the bay at The Moon Under Water.
+The Moon Under Water is a unique British themed colonial tavern featuring both British and Indian dishes.

 Honeymoon Island State Park

 Honeymoon Island State Park was one of our favorite places to visit when we lived in Tampa.
 The beach on Honeymoon island isn’t as busy or commercial as Clearwater.
-So if you want to enjoy the beach while avoiding larger crowds, this is a great place to go.
-Food options are more limited in the state park so you may want to bring a picnic.
+So if you want to enjoy the beach while avoiding big crowds, this is a great place to go.
+Food for purchase is limited in the state park so you may want to pack a picnic.

 The park boasts several bird observation areas and nature trails.
 Visitors can also fish, snorkel and swim in the warm waters of the Gulf.
-As the Gulf currents deposit a wonderful variety of seashells on the shore, shelling is especially good here.
+As the Gulf currents deposit a wonderful variety of seashells on the shore the shelling is especially good there.